-The board of directors is responsible for the preparation and fair presentation of these financial statements in accordance with U.S. generally accepted accounting principles and Swiss law.
+The board of directors is responsible for the preparation and fair presentation of these financial statements in accordance with U.S. Generally Accepted Accounting Principles.
 This responsibility includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
 The board of directors is further responsible for selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.